knagadevara/DataBases/Structured/PostgreSQL/DB_Commands/05BackUp&Restore/pitr/WAL-PITR.md

         pg_ctl start -D /path/to/data

+2. Test if archiving is working on the configured path by creating WAL file

+        # SELECT pg_switch_wal(); // creates it

 #### 4. Perform Point-in-Time Recovery (PITR)

 In case of data loss or the need to restore the database to a specific point in time, we can perform point-in-time recovery using the archived WAL files.